 - allowing the investigation of individual susceptibility.

-In Belgium, ambient air pollution is still an intermittent problem as to meeting the European Union limit values.
-Moreover, as Belgium is densely populated, the population attributable fractions may be large.
-HuBiHIS aims to investigate in a human biomonitoring study (participants ≥ 18 years) whether the outdoor environment (air pollution and surrounding greenness) contributes to cardiovascular, respiratory and mental health in Belgium by integrating biomarkers of exposure and early health effects.
+HuBiHIS aims to investigate in a human biomonitoring study (participants ≥ 18 years) whether the outdoor environment (air pollution and surrounding greenness) and health behaviour (smoking) contributes to cardiovascular, respiratory and mental health in Belgium by integrating biomarkers of exposure and early health effects.

-The overall objective of the HuBiHIS project is to complement the Health Interview Survey (HIS 2018) and the Belgian Health Examination Survey (BELHES) with biological samples to assess individual measures of environmental exposure and early health effects.
+The overall objective of the HuBiHIS project is to complement the Health Interview Survey (HIS 2018) and the Belgian Health Examination Survey (BELHES) with biological samples to assess individual measures of environmental exposures, health behaviour and early health effects.

 Specific objectives of the study

-- To evaluate short- and long-term exposure to air pollution and surrounding greenness at a residency level, as well as (passive) smoking in association with respiratory, cardiovascular and mental health status in an adult/elderly population;
+- To assess residential air pollution and green space in association with respiratory, cardiovascular and mental health in an adult/elderly population;

 Added value at the scientific level

 The use of biomarkers will improve personal exposure assessment, as they strengthen the link with the individual.
 Furthermore, they improve the understanding of the underlying mechanisms ruling the environmental exposure and health effects.

 Added value for public health

 Biological samples and individual measures of environmental exposure will offer an added value in several domains of public health, as they offer an objective assessment base for monitoring.
 The HuBiHIS project will include for the first time a feasibility study to assess the health effects of air pollution exposure in Belgium using biomarkers of exposure and effect.